 - A booster seat is the most effective way to position a safety belt properly on a young child's growing body.

 - Safety belts are designed for adults who are at least 4 feet 9 inches tall.
-Until age 8, most children have not developed strong hipbones and their legs and body are too short for the adult safety belt to fit correctly without use of a booster seat.
+Until age 8, most children have not developed strong hipbones and their legs and bodies are too short for the adult safety belt to fit correctly without use of a booster seat.